Global Solutions of the Compressible Euler Equations with Large Initial Data of Spherical Symmetry and Positive Far-Field Density: Limits of the Approximate Solutions for the Navier-Stokes Equations

 \section{Limits of the Approximate Solutions for the Navier-Stokes Equations}

-In this section, we first take the limit, $b\rightarrow\infty$, to obtain global strong solutions $(\rho^{\v,\d}, u^{\v,\delta})$ of the Navier-Stokes equations with some uniform bounds.
-Then we take the limit, $\delta\rightarrow0+$, to obtain global, spherically symmetric weak solutions of the Navier-Stokes equations \eqref{1.1} with some desired uniform bounds on $[0,T]\times [0, \infty)$, which are essential for us to employ the compensated compactness framework in \S 6.
+In this section, we first take the limit, $b\rightarrow\infty$, to obtain global strong solutions $(\rho^{\v,\d}, u^{\v,\delta})$ of the Navier-Stokes equations with some uniform bounds with respect to $(\v, \d)$.
+Then we take the limit, $\delta\rightarrow0+$, to obtain global, spherically symmetric weak solutions of the Navier-Stokes equations \eqref{1.1} with some desired uniform bounds with respect to $\v>0$ on $[0,T]\times [0, \infty)$, which are essential for us to employ the compensated compactness framework in \S 6.